 Phishing is a name derived from the notion of “fishing for information”, and “phreaking”.
-It is a simple concept whereby fraudsters attempt to trick would-be victims into disclosing sensitive personal details — their bank account details are often particularly attactive — so that the attacker may then exploit the information gathered to masquerade as the victim, often to access their online bank account.
+It is a simple concept whereby fraudsters attempt to trick would-be victims into disclosing sensitive personal details — their bank account details are often particularly attractive — so that the attacker may then exploit the information gathered to masquerade as the victim, often to access their online bank account.
 Netcraft first launched its anti-phishing system in 2005 which carefully validates community-reported phishing sites before blocking the attack.
-Well over 7.9 million unique phishing sites have been detected and blocked by Netcraft’s system to date [March 2014].
+Well over 68 million unique phishing sites have been detected and blocked by Netcraft’s system to date [November 2019].
 Netcraft’s phishing feed is used in all major web browsers and it is also licensed by many of the leading anti-virus, content filtering, web-hosting and domain registration companies.
-At least three separate third-party studies have found Netcraft’s anti-phishing blocklist to be the most comprehensive feed available.